Kroc/v80/bin/wla-dx/README.txt

 ".DSTRUCT waterdrop INSTANCEOF water VALUES"
 ============================================

-Defines an instance of struct water, called waterdrop, and fills it with the given data.
+Defines an instance of ".STRUCT" water, called waterdrop, and fills it with the given data.
 Before calling ".DSTRUCT" we must have defined the structure, and in this example it could be like: